sridevikaza/sridevikaza/README.md

 # 👋 Hello!
 I'm Sridevi

-🎓 **Graduate Student in Robotics**
+## 🔭 About Me
+🛠️ Undergraduate Degree in Mechanical Engineering (MIT '21).
+🎓 Master's in Robotic Systems Development (MRSD '24) from Carnegie Mellon.
+👩‍💻 Starting Full-Time Employment at Draper Lab as a Perception and Autonomy Researcher.
 🧠 Passionate about robotics, computer science, and developing innovative solutions.
-📚 Currently exploring the depths of robotics applications.

 ## 🔭 What I've Worked On
-- 👩‍💻 **Autonomous Green Pepper Harvesting Robot**: Developing a robot to automate the harvesting of green peppers.
+- 🫑 **Autonomous Green Pepper Harvesting Robot**: Developing a robot to automate the harvesting of green peppers.
-- 🎒 **Robotics Course Assignments**: Exploring and implementing various robotics theories and applications.
+- 📚 **Robotics Course Assignments**: Exploring and implementing various robotics theories and applications.
 - 🤖 **Robotics Projects**: Building and programming robots.

 ## 🌱 What I'm Learning and Interested In